otter606/sed-ed-sedmleditor/org.sedml.jlibsedml.editor/trunk/Readme.txt

 - XPath generation now uniquely defines elements.
 Where possible, the generated XPath will use a unique combination of attributes.
 If this is not possible, then then indices of elements will be used.
 This is less preferable,though, as the ordering of elements could change without affecting the meaning of the model.
+- Support is added for generating XPath expressions using namespaced attributes.

 What's new in 0.9.7